This site earns a small commission from Amazon Affiliate links, but does not affect price.

-We will not have too many desserts in Cooking Italy, because Italians do not eat big desserts following a meal.
+I have made this custard before, here called sabayon, because it was a french recipe.
+Italians do not eat big desserts following a meal.
 They will eat a sweet roll in the morning and a sweet cake or cookies at 4:00 with a cappuccino, but usually a meal is finished with fruit and an espresso.
 They even consider cappuccino too heavy after a meal and drink those in the morning or maybe at an afternoon coffee bar, but never after a large meal.

 Zabaglione is light enough, yet rich enough to satisfy all dessert lovers.
 This is made 4-6 hours in advance so that it can be properly chilled, making it a dinner party perfect.
 It is just as good as it looks, not too sweet, and pleasantly satisfying.
 An accompanying piece of dark chocolate or chocolate biscotti would take this dessert over the top.

 Yolks are pure protein and when heated up turned tough and rubbery.
-The water must be just a simmer, nothing more and you never want your zabaglione to boil, not even simmer.
+The water must be just a simmer, nothing more and you never want your zabaglione to boil.
 Just keep it hot and whisk for at least 10 minutes.
 In the first picture at the top, you can see it looks a little firmer than the second picture.
 Zabaglione never really firms up like a typical custard.

-- 4 egg yolks (I used 5 as my eggs were small)
+- 4 egg yolks I used 5 as my eggs were small

-- ¼ cup sugar
+- 1/4 cup sugar

-- 1 cup full-bodied red wine (I used a Chianti)
+- 1 cup full-bodied red wine I used a Chianti

 - In the sauce pan that will serve as the top of a double boiler, whisk egg yolks and sugar until pale and frothy.
 You can use an electric beater or a whisk.
 If you do not have a double boiler, Marcella suggests using a trivet made just for this.
 Improvising, I used a tin measuring cup, which guarantees that the water will not touch the pan.